ST Koraaga: Ship description and construction

-The vessels were designed with a single deck with a long raised quarter deck carried to the fore side of the trawl winch and also a raised top-gallant forecastle.
+The vessels were designed with a single deck with a long, raised quarterdeck carried to the fore side of the trawl winch and also a raised top-gallant forecastle.
 On the forecastle deck a windlass for working the winch was fitted, and an anchor of the stockless type housed in a long hawse pipe.
 An iron breakwater was also fitted to divert the sea when the vessels are being driven in heavy weather.
 The crew was housed under the forecastle deck, the entrance being through a lobby on the starboard side over which the forecastle deck was carried affording ample protection to the crew when entering or leaving the forecastle in heavy weather.

 The vessel was described by one of the crew: